sttoracle/ORACASB/README.md

-Update: November 13, 2017
+Updated: Feb 3, 2018

 ## **Introduction**
 ___
- The purpose of these self directed exersises is to provide participants hands-on experience using the Oracle CASB Cloud Service trail account to perform some key CASB use cases
+ The purpose of these self-directed exercises is to provide participants hands-on experience using the Oracle CASB Cloud Service trail account to perform some key CASB use cases

 ## **Objectives**
 ___